EliMRLS/prework/Readme.txt

+<<FIZZBUZZ>>

+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz".

+Add a new condition: if the number starts with the number 1, add “Bang” to the result.
+So for example, now your output should look like this:

+Bang
+2
+Fizz
+4
+Buzz
+Fizz
+7
+8
+Fizz
+BuzzBang
+… etc. until 100

 <<CAESAR’S CIPHER>>

 In cryptography, a Caesar cipher (also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift) is one of the simplest and most widely known encryption techniques.
 It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 The method is named after Julius Caesar, who used it in his private correspondence.